 To administer benevolence to any deserving members, former members or immediate family of the members of the Company, at the discretion of the Court.

-ch persons or organisations whom the Company deems to have promoted educational development by presenting an award at a suitable annual ceremony.
+To acknowledge such persons or organisations whom the Company deems to have promoted educational development by presenting an award at a suitable annual ceremony.

 To create and accumulate funds for the benefit of members of the profession and apply the same to advance the interests of the Company, the profession and its members, and the subject of education, and to award scholarships and prizes and to support research in connection therewith, and for any related charitable objects.